-- The statement of financial position sheet is translated at the closing exchange rate at the financial statements date; - The income statement is translated at the closing exchange rate at the financial statements date - When an account receivable from related companies is designated as hedge investment, translation differences are recorded under comprehensive income, net of deferred taxes.
-On disposal of the investment, such translation differences are recognized in the income statement as part of the gain or loss on the disposal of the investment. - c.
-Comparative figures
+- The statement of financial position sheet is translated at the closing exchange rate at the financial statements date; - The income statement is translated at the closing exchange rate at the financial statements date - The statement of cash flows is converted to the closing exchange rate at the date of the financial statements. - In the case of the disposal of an investment abroad, the component of other comprehensive income (OCI) relating to that investment is reclassified to the income statement.